-When looking at the launch day game line-up these two killer features is actually one that is visible in most of the released titles!
+When looking at the launch day game line-up, these two killer features are actually one that are visible in most of the released titles!
 Cross-play is not as used in the current line-up as I could’ve wished – but more is coming – especially from Sony!
-Today I enjoy multiplayer gaming in WipEout with people on a PS3 while hiding in a corner with my PS Vita (now I apparently just need more friends who enjoy playing WipEout!).
+Today, I enjoy multiplayer gaming in WipEout with people on a PS3 while hiding in a corner with my PS Vita (now I apparently just need more friends who enjoy playing WipEout!).
 Almost every game (does anyone actually know a title that doesn’t) has some kind of network feature – be multiplayer or whatever – the experience is really enhanced!

 The “near” feature – the ability to see people near you and what they are playing – is nice, but not a killer feature (for me – at least).
 Although I must admit that I’ve actually found a few new PSN connections using “near” – an overall neat feature.